psusmars/MyJohnDeere-RubyGem/README.md

 ## Disclaimer

-This Gem is in no way associated with JohnDeere, and they are in no way associated with it's support, maintenance, or updates.
+This Gem is in no way associated with John Deere, and they are in no way associated with it's support, maintenance, or updates.